 On 1 November the Grand National Assembly effectively abolishes the Ottoman Empire, opening the way for the final negotiations on the shape of the new Turkish state.

 1923 - On 30 January Greece and Turkey sign an agreement for the exchange of the remaining ethnic populations within their respective territories.
-Under the agreement over one million Greek Turks will be forced to leave regions they have occupied for generations and return to their homeland.
+Under the agreement over one million ethnically Greek Turks are forced to leave regions they have occupied for generations and return to their homeland.

 The negotiations on the shape of Turkey conclude on 24 July with the ratification of the Treaty of Lausanne and the recognition of Turkey's present-day borders.
 Signatories to the treaty include Turkey, Britain, France, Italy, Japan, Greece, Romania and Serbo-Croat-Slovenian Union.